‘Everything Leads to You’ – Nina LaCour

 I got on with my life, university acting as a good distraction.
 I even forgave him, and explained to him how and why I was so hurt.
 I thought to myself, “Nice job Sarah, you’ve learnt how to handle your emotions maturely and sensibly” *pats self on the back*.
 Yet I still couldn’t look at pictures of him (or his new girlfriend) when they showed up on social media without sighing and rolling my eyes in disgust.
 I figured that it was probably normal, but was upset that I couldn’t shake those negative feelings, as I still wanted to remain friends.
 Regardless, I moved on, and didn’t think about him at all.
 All of my memories were tucked away safely where I didn’t have to look at them.

 For some reason, I decided to visit his Facebook profile, have a look around, and wait for those shitty, hurt emotions to come flooding back.
 But to my surprise, they didn’t.
 I found myself smiling, even laughing at daft pictures of him.
 (I may or may not have also visited his girlfriend’s profile, in an absolutely non creepy-ex-girlfriend way, and decided that she looked like a pretty awesome person that I wouldn’t mind getting to know.)
 I opened my Drive, and scrolled though some of those pictures that I had put away.
 I didn’t feel angry, or hurt, or even particularly sad.
-I was reminded of everything I went through that year, and I felt the strangest mix of joy and sadness, looking back with fondness at a time when I was so happy.
+I was reminded of everything I went through that year, and I felt the strangest mix of joy and sadness, looking back fondly at a time when I was so happy.